 When you are out on the course, you have to make decisions every few minutes.
-You do not know where the ball is going to land, so each new shot is a new problem.
-This is what makes golf so sometimes challenging so frustrating and often so much fun.
+You do not know where the ball will land, so each new shot is a new problem.
+This is what makes golf so sometimes challenging, so frustrating, and often so much fun.

 You can use your time on the driving range to hone those planning skills.
 Memory is important here.
 You might recall that you needed to make a recovery shot.
-You chose your club, you lofted a wedge shot, the ball travelled too far.
+You chose your club; you lofted a wedge shot, the ball traveled too far.
 So, practice wedge shots until you have the technique where the ball lands and stops.
 Then you will be improving your game.